-Not all job boards are created equal and, for what it’s worth, we’ve found the following websites to be particularly helpful:
+Not all job boards are created equal.
+We’ve found the following websites to be particularly helpful in finding freelance videographers:

-- Search for “videographer” in the search field and limiting your results to only those found in /r/forhire.
+RedditForHire: Enter “videographer” in the search field, and limit your results to only those found in /r/forhire.

-- Be sure to use the tags such as “video production” or “video editing” to narrow down to exactly the service you need.
-These tags are located on the right side of the page.
+Peopleperhour.com: Be sure to use tags such as “video production” or “video editing” to narrow results down to exactly the service you need.

-ProductionHub: Scriptwriting, storyboarding, and even talent for hire- This site has you covered!
+ProductionHub: Scriptwriting, storyboarding, and even talent for hire.
+This site has you covered!

 4. Marketing Agencies

-While they may the most expensive of the options shared today, there is something to be said for hiring a professional team that has the in-house equipment, human resources, and track-record to back up their price tag.
+This is probably the most expensive of the options shared today.
+There is something to be said for hiring a professional team that has the in-house equipment, human resources, and track-record to back up their price tag.

 5. Personal Recommendations

-As with everything else in life, word of mouth is often the best route to take when hiring someone for a video project.
-Talk to your colleagues and friends who have hired video professionals and ask them for recommendations (and, who to avoid).
+Word of mouth is often the best route to take when hiring freelancers for a video project.
+Talk to your colleagues and friends who have hired video professionals, and ask them for recommendations.
 It can save you a lot of time and effort.